floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 ...these are also the maximum number of resources of that type that can be bound on a shader across all shader stages.

-Next fix up the CPU-side code, this requires fixing the `sg_bindings` struct initialization and calls to `sg_apply_uniforms()`.
+Next fix the compile errors on the CPU side, you should see errors when initializing an `sg_bindings` struct, when calling `sg_apply_uniforms()` and possible when setting up vertex attributes in the `sg_pipeline_desc`
+struct:

+- in the `sg_bindings` struct, the nested structs for the vertex and fragment shader stage has been removed, and the format per-stage binding arrays have moved up into the root
-In the `sg_bindings` struct, resource bindings are no longer split by shader stage, and in the `sg_apply_uniforms()` call, the first parameter to identify the shader stage is gone.
+- in the `sg_apply_uniforms()` call, the shader stage argument has been removed
+- all code-generated slot constants have new naming schemes (also the vertex attribute slot constants)

 For instance if your shader resource interface looks like this: